 Upgrading to Microsoft SQL Server 2014 and Microsoft SQL Server 2016 is also possible.
 A side note is that Microsoft SQL Server 2014 will also end up in extended support on July 9, 2019.
 So if possible, we advise you to upgrade to the most recent version.

 If due to circumstances, the database still has to run on version Microsoft SQL Server 2008, there are the following options:

 - If you still have a Software Assurance license, Microsoft offers the possibility to host their workload on Azure Virtual Machine.
 They offer Extended Security Updates for a maximum of 3 years at no extra cost compared to standard Azure VM prices.

 - A second possibility within Azure is to move the workload to Azure SQL Database Managed Instance.
 This does not require extensive security updates because this is a fully managed solution.

 - For customers who would like to stay on-premises and need extra time to upgrade to a newer version, a maximum of 3 years extended security can be purchased.
-But this option is only available for customers with a Software Assurance license, which need to be paid annually.
+But this option is only available for customers with a Software Assurance license, which needs to be paid annually.